Skip to main content

 class Car {

-3. Now we need to define the methods that comprise our delegation contract.
-Protocols contain only method signatures and property declarations—they specify requirements without implementation details.
-Add the following methods as shown in bold:
+3. Now we need to add properties or methods that are part of the delegation protocol.
+Protocols only include function and property names—think of it like a list of requirements.
+Add a couple methods as shown in bold:

 protocol CarDelegate {